Gender pay gap

+Causes for gender pay gaps include having children and parental leave, gender discrimination, and gender norms.
+In the EU around two-thirds of the gender overall earnings gap is associated with lower women's working hours (gender hours gap) and lower women's employment rate (gender employment gap).
 The gender pay gap can be a problem from a public policy perspective in developing countries because it reduces economic output and means that women are more likely to be dependent upon welfare payments, especially in old age.